MPAS-Dev/compass/docs/users_guide/landice/suites.rst

 The ``landice`` core currently includes 5 :ref:`test_suites` that can be used to run a series of land-ice test cases and optionally compare them against a baseline run of the same tests.
+The test suites are described in order of typical usage.

 .. _landice_suite_sia_integration: